PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 $ cd /scratch/gpfs/<NetID>
 ```

-However, with a symbolic link called `grs` you would just type:
+However, with a symbolic link called `scr` you would just type:

 ```
 $ cd scr